lukewhrit/spacebin/README.md

 </p>

 <p align="center">
   <b>Spacebin is a modern pastebin service.
-Built on top of John Crepezzi's hastebin, it focuses on stability and maintainability.</b>
+Built as a rewrite of John Crepezzi's hastebin, it focuses on stability and maintainability.</b>
 </p>

 * Stable and Maintainable, thanks to [TypeScript](https://www.typescriptlang.org).